magento/devdocs/src/cloud/docker/docker-development.md

 -  [Git] for interaction between your local system and {{site.data.var.ece}} source repositories
 -  [Docker] for Mac 2.2.0.0 or later or Docker for Linux
--  Developer mode on macOS systems might require the [mutagen] option for file synchronization.
+-  Developer mode on macOS systems might require the [Mutagen] option for file synchronization.

 ### Docker engine